-FORM 11-K

-(Mark One)

-$\left| \times \right|$

-ANNUAL REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the fiscal year ended December 31, 2020

-□ TRANSITION REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\\ to \\\\\

-Commission file number 1-15399

-A. Full title of the plan and the address of the plan, if different from that of the issuer named below:

-B. Name of the issuer of the securities held pursuant to the plan and the address of its principal executive office:
+FORM 11-K (Ma ⊠ rk One) ANNUAL REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2023 or TRANSITION REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 1-15399 A. Full title of the plan and the address of the plan, if different from that of the issuer named below: Packaging Corporation of America Thrift Plan for Hourly Employees B. Name of the issuer of the securities held pursuant to the plan and the address of its principal executive office: Packaging Corporation of America 1 North Field Court Lake Forest, IL 60045

-Packaging Corporation of America 1 North Field Court Lake Forest, IL 60045
+Packaging Corporation of America Thrift Plan for Hourly Employees

 Page

 A. Financial Statements

 Report of Independent Registered Public Accounting Firm 3

 Financial Statements:

 Statements of Net Assets Available for Benefits 4

 Statement of Changes in Net Assets Available for Benefits 5

 Notes to Financial Statements 6

 B. Supplemental Schedule

 Schedule H, Line 4i - Schedule of Assets (Held at End of Year) 14

 C. Exhibit

-Item 23 Consent of Independent Registered Public Accounting Firm 15
+Item 23 Consent of Independent Registered Public Accounting Firm

-\ Schedules required by Form 5500 that are not applicable have not been included.
+Schedules required by Form 5500 that are not applicable have not been included.